scratchfoundation/scratch-link/README.md

 To prepare certificates for Scratch Link development:

-* Obtain the raw certificates: see `Certificates/convert-certificates.sh` for details.
+* Obtain the raw certificates: see `Certificates/convert-certificates.sh` for details. *Those outside the Scratch Team will need to provide their own certificates for unofficial builds.*
 * `cd Certificates` and run `./convert-certificates.sh` to prepare the necessary certificate files.
   * On Windows, this script can be run using [Cygwin](https://www.cygwin.com/) or [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10).